 Freshman Spiritual Formation:

 The Cura Freshmen Formation Program is rooted in the Jesuit ideal of cura personalis, care for the whole person.
 Cura groups welcome students and support their transition into St. Ignatius.
 They meet the first 45-50 minutes of their 80 minute resource periods.
 Throughout freshman year, students develop a deeper sense of personal identity and communal belonging in order to grow toward the Grad at Grad.
-They also have two mandatory days for Cura Community Day on October 19, 2016, and Challenge Day on February 22, 2017.

 Mass and Prayer Services: